lizhanmit/learning-notes/hbase-note/hbase-note.md

 # HBase Note

+HBase is a NoSQL database, a distributed, scalable, big data store running on top of HDFS, which is modeled after Google's BigTable.

+Use HBase when you need random, realtime read/write access to your Big Data.

+HBase is used to host very large tables - billions of rows X millions of columns.

 ## Basics

-- Scalable data store
-- Is NoSQL
-- Runs on top of HDFS
 - Compression
 - In-memory operations:
   - MemStore